MikaelMayer/StringSolver/README.md

 # String-Solver
-Scala version of FlashFill for Excel 2013 by Gulwani et Al. See http://rise4fun.com/QuickCode/dates
+Scala version of Flash-Fill for Excel 2013 by Gulwani et Al. See http://rise4fun.com/QuickCode/dates

 Build using sbt 0.13 and scala 2.10.3.